Our Business Practices

 Compensation and Leadership Development Committee Charter

 - The Committee may form and delegate to one or more subcommittees all or any portion of the Committee's authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct its business.
+The Committee shall report on any such delegation to the full Board.

 Authority, Duties and Responsibilities